regina-normal/aux/packaging/docker/rinse/README.txt

-For opensuse, these were created by manually using "zypper info --requires <package> ..." and "rpm -q --whatprovides <dep>" to extract the full dependency list for rpm, zypper and util-linux.
+For opensuse, these were created by manually using "zypper info --requires <package> ..." and "rpm -q --whatprovides <dep>" to extract the full dependency list for rpm, zypper, gzip, sed, xz, util-linux.
+We include gzip, sed and xz in this list because otherwise opensuse may try to install the busybox variants, which causes problems for rpm-build.

 --------------------------------------------------------------------------